Preload Preload

 by Jeremiah Fairbank

 The size of a nursing program’s undergraduate cohort and its skills lab square footage are closely linked, as shown in benchmarking data from 18 U.S. schools.
-This correlation stems from state board requirements for skills training hours and simulation-based clinical replacements, which scale with enrollment.
+This correlation stems from state board requirements for skills training hours and simulation-based clinical placements, which scale with enrollment.
 Leveraging this relationship helps institutions quickly estimate space and cost needs during early planning.

 Cohort size drives skills lab square footage